The definability of the extender sequence $\mathbb{E}$ from $\mathbb{E}{\upharpoonright}\aleph_1$ in $L[\mathbb{E}]$: A simplified fine structure

 The theorem below establishes the equivalence between standard Mitchell-Steel fine structure (u-soundness, etc) and the fine structure introduced here (q-soundness, etc).
-In part \ref{item:near} we show that the parameters provided by $u^N_k$ \emph{automatically} get into the relevant hulls.
+In part \ref{item:near} we show that the parameters provided by $u^N_k$ \emph{automatically} get into the relevant hulls, so that the direct placement of the $u^N_k$ in those hulls in \cite{fsit} was superfluous.